scollinselliott/lakhesis/README.md

 means to seriate or ordinate data, especially for frequency or count data.
-While binary (presence/absence) data are often viewed as a reductive case of frequency data, they can also present their own challneges for seriation.
+While binary (presence/absence) data are often viewed as a reductive case of frequency data, they can also present their own challenges for seriation.
 Moreover, not all “incidence matrices” (the matrix of 0/1s that record the joint incidence or occurrence for a row-column pairing) will necessarily be well seriated.
 The selection of row and column elements in the input is accordingly an intrinsic part of the task of seriation.
 In this respect, `lakhesis` seeks to complement existing methods in `R`, by focusing on binary data.
-It uses correpsondence analysis, a mainstay technique for seriation, which is then fit to a reference curve that represents “ideally” seriated data.
+It uses correspondence analysis, a mainstay technique for seriation, which is then fit to a reference curve that represents “ideally” seriated data.
 Multiple seriations can be run on partial subsets of the initial incidence matrix, which are then recompiled into a single consensus